dantleech/blog/content/posts/2024-02-18-php-problems.md

 Oops, can't use variadics in promoted properties.
 Why!?!
 See [generics](https://stitcher.io/blog/constructor-promotion-in-php-8#variadic-parameters-cannot-be-promoted).

-## Iterator to Aggregate Preserve Keys
+## Iterator to Array: Preserve Keys

 I've get bitten by this over and again